PraneethGopinathan/Focus/README.md

 To run the scripts, then you must have [python](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) properly installed in your machine.
 Then use these 5 simple commands to run the app.

-`1. git clone https://github.com/PraneethGopinathan/Focus.git` # it clones the repository in your machine
+1. `git clone https://github.com/PraneethGopinathan/Focus.git` # it clones the repository in your machine

-`cd Focus` # Change your working directory
+2. `cd Focus` # Change your working directory

-`pip install -r requirements.txt` # Install all the dependencies, might take time depending on your internet speed
+3. `pip install -r requirements.txt` # Install all the dependencies, might take time depending on your internet speed

-`cd app` # Again change the directory
+4. `cd app` # Again change the directory

-`python main.py` # Run the app
+5. `python main.py` # Run the app

 Now enjoy the app 😉.